 Spud.ca (BC lower mainland and USA west coast)

 Cartly (online grocery delivery service exclusively designed for East/Asian ethnic/community

 There are many, many options for buying groceries online in the US.
 Check this page - online grocery shopping in the USA for the latest list I've found in my research.

 I just checked again, and yes, now they do!
 (19 departments in Groceries)

 You could ask.
 Generally though the stores that go to the expense and bother of setting up their stock on a website can also afford a merchant account with a credit card company, so they may not bother with PayPal at all.
 That is mostly used by marketers on a shoestring budget.
 Some sites offer it as a second option.

 All kinds of shoes!
 Dress shoes, sports shoes, casual, winter boots, designer shoes - with accessories, if you wish!
 In fact you have a far greater selection online than you could ever have in any one store in your local area.
 The sites usually advise how to measure for their sizing rules, and generally pledge to allow returns if you are not happy with your purchase.
-Check my All KInds of Shoes page.
-I have more on shoes coming.
+Check my All Kinds of Shoes page.

 A personal shopping goes shopping on behalf of a client who pays you for the service.
 A power shopper is very smart and savvy.
 You can claim this title when you are really organized so that you end up with the best prices and quality in your shopping, and you know how to zero in on the best place to shop for almost anything you want.
 You know how to research and buy smart!
 Naturally, a power shopper makes a very desirable personal shopper and your clients will love and refer their friends to you, if they discover that you are really good at shopping smart.